KseniaZhe/ecommerce-pattern-library/patterns/cards/README.md

 intro-cards-discount: |
     Intro-cards discount are cards that introduce a preview of the discounted product: Name, couple of lines, old and new prices and rating.
 The are clickable and bring the user to the product-detail page.
 photo-arrays: |
-  Photo-array is a sequence of photo of the product on the product detail page.
-It is used to display the product from various angles or different pieces of a set.
+  Photo-array is a sequence of photos of the product on the product detail page.
+It is used to display a product from various angles or different pieces of a set.
 price-overview-card: |
-  Price overview cards are use on the Cart page under checkout summary cards and coupon field.
+  Price overview cards are used on the Cart page after checkout summary cards and coupon field.
 checkout-summary-cards: |
   Checkout summary cards are used to introduce summary on the item in the cart. it is usually followed by coupon field and price overview card.
 product-details-card: |